tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/协作与互动/共享屏幕_intl_en.md

 2. Pause: this feature pauses the current screen sharing;

-3. <span id="批注协作”>Annotation</span>: after opening the annotation toolbar, you can annotate the currently shared content;
+3. Annotation: after opening the annotation toolbar, you can annotate the currently shared content;

 After clicking the drop-down icon on the right of **Annotation**, you can enable **Allow other attendees to annotate** and **Show annotator name**;